 The farm at the top, on the right, was where the Webbers, (Anthony, Sally & their parents) lived.

 From the hunt meeting outside the Ring of Bells with the landlord, Tom Adams, passing round the stirrup cup.
+I am informed that, sadly, Tom died in 2011.

 To young livestock arriving in the worst of conditions.